So-AI-love/CtrlRegen/README.md

 Note: I am still working on this part.

+## Disclaimer
+This project aims to enhance the robustness of image watermarks.
+Users are free to leverage this tool to strengthen their watermarking algorithms; however, they must adhere to local regulations and use it responsibly.
+The developers disclaim any liability for potential misuse by users.

 ## Citation
 If you find this repository useful for your research or applications, please cite our paper:
 ```